-The accounting policies adopted in the preparation of the consolidated financial statements are consistent with those of the previous financial year except for the new PFRS, amended PFRS and improvements to PFRS which were adopted beginning January 1, 2020.
+The accounting policies adopted in the preparation of the consolidated financial statements are consistent with those of the previous financial year except for the new PFRS, amended PFRS and improvements to PFRS which were adopted beginning January 1, 2022.
 Adoption of these new standards and amendments did not have any significant impact on the consolidated financial position or performance unless otherwise indicated.

-• Amendments to PFRS 3, Definition of a Business
+• Amendments to PFRS 3, Reference to the Conceptual Framework